About Us

 Melissa Holloway

-Having lived with type 1 diabetes since 1994, I started working in and around the diabetes care industry in 2003.
-I love communicating about diabetes technology, especially insulin pump therapy, CGM and DIY artificial pancreas systems (#wearenotwaiting).
-From 2013 to 2018, I helped run the UK diabetes technology access advocacy organisation INPUT (now part of JDRF UK).
-Born and raised in Virginia in the US, I live in central London with my husband and two young children.
+Melissa Holloway is a passionate diabetes advocate, having lived with type 1 diabetes since 1994 and working in the diabetes care industry since 2003.
+She specializes in communicating about diabetes technology, including insulin pump therapy, CGM, and DIY artificial pancreas systems.
+From 2013 to 2018, she helped run the UK diabetes technology access advocacy organization, INPUT (now part of JDRF UK).
+Born and raised in Virginia in the US, she currently resides in central London with her husband and two young children.